 The Company also may borrow SWU or uranium from customers or suppliers, in which case the Company will record the SWU and/or uranium and the related liability for the borrowing using a projected and forecasted purchase price over the borrowing period.
 In March 2023, the Company borrowed UF6 which was recorded to inventory at a value of \$22.5 million.
 The inventory value was recorded based on the estimated fair market value of the inventory on the date of borrowing.
-In March 2023, the Company performed a revaluation of the Long-Term Inventory Loans reflecting an updated projection of the timing and sources of inventory to be used for repayment.
-This revaluation was recorded to Cost of Sales and resulted in an increase of \$2.1 million to the related liability.
-At March 31, 2023, the total liability of borrowed inventory was \$83.2 million, of which \$73.3 million was recorded in Long-Term Inventory Loans and \$9.9 million was recorded in Accounts Payable and Accrued Liabilities.
+The Company performs quarterly revaluations of the Long-Term Inventory Loans reflecting an updated projection of the timing and sources of inventory to be used for repayment.
+These revaluations were recorded to Cost of Sales and resulted in an increase to the related liability of \$0.6 million and \$3.5 million, for the three and nine months ended September 30, 2023, respectively, and \$0 and \$5.5 million for the three and nine months ended September 30, 2022, respectively.
+At September 30, 2023, the total liability of borrowed inventory was \$84.6 million, of which \$74.7 million was recorded in Long-Term Inventory Loans and \$9.9 million was recorded in Accounts Payable and Accrued Liabilities.
 At December 31, 2022, the total liability of borrowed inventory was \$58.6 million, of which \$48.7 million was recorded in Long-Term Inventory Loans and \$9.9 million was recorded in Accounts Payable and Accrued Liabilities.